Welcome, skip to the content.

 As one of the first Grand Hotels in the colony, Craig's Royal Hotel Ballarat was born from the wealth of the Australian Gold Rush Era.
 Established in...

-Celebrate your passion for liquid gold!
-The Ballarat Beer Festival is Victoria's original and favourite beer festival and it returns to picturesque...
+Celebrate your passion for liquid gold in Ballarat this Australia Day long weekend.
+Victoria's original and favourite beer festival, the Ballarat...

 Select all |